 Using hand tools and power tools, property maintenance workers repair and maintain buildings, including factories, apartment homes and office buildings, as well as their fixtures.
 Property maintenance apprenticeships can be completed in 1-2 years and include on-the-job training and classroom instruction.
 In apprenticeship programs, individuals learn the fundamentals of property maintenance, including commercial property.
 These programs may cover basic maintenance codes, millwork, plumbing, carpentry, hardware usage and bricklaying.
 Individuals may be able to earn a community college or technical school certificate while completing apprenticeship programs.

-Many apprenticeship programs require students to be at least 18 years of age.
-Students may need a high school diploma prior to entering into a property maintenance apprenticeship program.
 Individuals interested in a career in property maintenance may consider completing carpentry, electrical, science and mathematics courses throughout high school.

 Apprenticeship programs may require up to 300 hours of technical instruction per year.
 Through classroom instruction, students can acquire basic safety skills and learn to read blueprints, in addition to learning about general maintenance practices.
 Common topics include: